 The process of obtaining ISO Management System Certification

 When RKBC meets its customers, the first questions a customer asks is: What is the process for obtaining certification and how long will it take?
 This article aims to explain the process, explains why the timeframe is difficult to quote and why any consultant who provides a definitive timeline must not be trusted.

-This is our process for contacting the customer and holding their hand all the way to and sometimes through certification.
-We are happy to work with any Certification Body, but should the customer not have a preference we suggest contacting three Certification Bodies to obtain quotes from (see Are Certification Bodies all the same).
+This is our process for contacting the customer and supporting them up to and sometimes through certification.
+We are happy to work with any Certification Body, but should the customer not have a preference we suggest obtaining quotes from three Certification Bodies (see Are Certification Bodies all the same).